MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/troubleshooting/troubleshooting-sign-in.md

 * Ensure that the "Package Identity" in your appxmanifest is correct.
 This is shown in Windows Dev Center as "Package/Identity/Name" on Windows Dev Center in the App Identity section.

 ### Title ID or SCID not configured correctly
 - For UWP titles, your title ID and SCID must be set to the correct value in your xboxservices.config file.
 Also ensure that this file is properly formatted as UTF8.
 You can see more information in [Get started with Visual Studio for UWP games](../../get-started-with-partner/get-started-with-visual-studio-and-uwp.md).
+The xboxservices.config file is case sensitive.
 - For XDK titles, these values are set in your package.appxmanifest.
 - You can see examples for both UWP and XDK title configuration in the Samples directory of the Xbox Live SDK.